 As a PPCC student you get free mental health counseling sessions.
 We know school can be difficult to cope with and we care about your well-being and success.

 If you or someone you know is in danger of harming themselves or someone else, IMMEDIATELY call 911 or go to the nearest hospital emergency room.
-If you are on a PPCC campus, call Public Safety at 502-2911.
+If you are on a PPCC campus, call Campus Police at 502-2900.

 What we offer

-- Short-term intervention (up to six sessions per issue)
+- Short-term intervention (up to six sessions per mental health issue)